coz008/ECE143_team18/README.md

 - Zhao Zhang

 ## Problem
 Visualizing power generation in the past 10 years throughout each state in the US and electricity source composition in each year and state.
+Analyzing the correlation among electricity generation, population, and pollution.

 ## Summary
 Electricity is indispensable in the modern world and electricity is generated from many energy sources.
 In the project, we visualized overall power generation and composition in United States, studied the compositions and compare to other countries and correlated power generation with pollution and population.